12 Ways To Stop If You’re Always Expecting The Worst

 This article may recommend products we find helpful or cute!
 Read our full disclosure here.

 Are you someone who is constantly worrying about what could happen?
 Whether it’s a job interview or going out on a date, you’re always expecting the worst…

 Living like this is horrible (trust me, I know) and can seriously impact your life and happiness.
 But it doesn’t have to be this way.
-Putting an end to this type of thinking is easier if you understand a few things, that can seriously help to correct your negative mindset.
+Putting an end to this type of thinking is easier if you understand a few things that can seriously help you to correct your negative mindset.

 ALWAYS EXPECTING THE WORST?
 NO MORE!

 Trust me, you’re not the only one, and we’ll be putting an end to this malicious thought cycle right away.
 But before I share these invaluable tips, let me do a quick brief on why humans are prone to expecting the worst in the first place.
 Believe it or not, it’s all thanks to your mind that is simply trying to protect you.